Cinnamon and Kale

 • Place the cottage cheese, oats and egg in a blender or food processor and blitz until smooth.

-• Place a non stick frying pan on a medium heat.
-Add the olive oil and swirl to coat the pan.
-Add tablespoons of the pancake mixture - they should be around ½cm thick, so if necessary spread the mixture slightly with the back of a spoon.
+• Place a non-stick frying pan on a medium heat.
+Add a tiny drizzle of olive oil and swirl to coat the pan.
+Add tablespoons of the pancake mixture - they should be around ½cm thick, so if necessary, spread the mixture slightly with the back of a spoon.
 Cook for 2 minutes

 • Flip the pancakes with a flat spatula and cook on the remaining side for a further 2 minutes